Understanding Stress: What It Does to Your Mind and Body

 Heighten alertness

 This response, often called the “fight-or-flight” system, is meant to keep us safe.
-But if it stays activated too long, it can begin to cause problems.
+But if it stays activated for too long, it can begin to cause problems.

 How Stress Shows Up in Daily Life